Sereg20/Task_Center/SCC_config/3 Add certificates/README.md

 ### Step 2: Create CA certificate

-1. Start creating CA certificate by clicking **Create and import a self-signed certificate** button
+1. Create CA certificate by clicking **Create and import a self-signed certificate** button

 ![Create and import a self-signed certificate](./Images/2.1.1.png "Create and import a self-signed certificate")